Rachit-Thakuriya077/web-game-portal-siggraph-task-/README.md

 `css/style.css`, and behavior split across small, single-purpose JS modules — no inline `style=`/`onclick=` attributes anywhere.

-## How to run it locally

-No build step is required.
-Either:

-- Open `index.html` directly in a browser, or
-- Serve it with any static server, e.g. `npx serve .` or the VS Code "Live Server" extension, then visit the printed local URL.

-## How to deploy it (bonus: live deployment)

-Any static host works since this is a plain HTML/CSS/JS site:

-- **Vercel:** `npx vercel` from this folder, or drag-and-drop the folder into the Vercel dashboard.
-- **Netlify:** drag-and-drop the folder into the Netlify dashboard, or `npx netlify deploy`.
-- **GitHub Pages:** push this repo, then enable Pages on the `main` branch in the repo settings (root folder).

 ## Design notes / how the mandatory requirements are met